galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 >
 {: .question}

-Experimental results indicate that least one member of the ath-miR-169 family is induced significantly by saline stress ({% cite Zhao2009 %}).
+Experimental results indicate that at least one member of the ath-miR-169 family is induced significantly by saline stress ({% cite Zhao2009 %}).

 # mRNA data analysis